How the Platform Works

 WHAT IS THE PLATFORM?

-The Restorative Practices Learning Platform is a cloud-based ancestral neurotechnology platform developed by Applied Mindfulness, Inc., and more than 30 advisors.
+The Restorative Practices Learning Platform is a cloud-based ancestral neuro-technology platform developed by Applied Mindfulness, Inc., and more than 40 advisors.
 The Restorative Practices Neurodevelopmental model is conceptualized as an adjunct wellness model that can be utilized in a variety of application scenarios to help individuals increase connection and remediate adversity.
-It integrates cutting-edge neurophysiology, mindful awareness, anti-racist pedagogy, deep nature connection, ancestral lifeways, and applied cultural linguistics into an emerging evidence-based practice.
+It integrates cutting-edge neurophysiology, mindful awareness, anti-racist pedagogy, deep nature connection, ancestral Lifeways, and applied cultural linguistics into an emerging evidence-based practice.
 It was created in response to data in the medical and mental health literature, supported by a decade of our own research, that suggests 4 out of 5 visits to primary care physicians are stress-related.
-Because all stress-related issues are, at a physiological level, issues of autonomic dys-regulation, which are mind-body issues, and because western medicine and mental health segregate the treatment of the body to one set of practitioners (e.g. physicians- general and specialist) and the mind to another (psychiatry, psychology) we developed the Restorative Practices neurodevelopmental model to directly address mind-body issues of autonomic dys-regulation in an extra-clinical context.
+Because all stress-related issues are, at a physiological level, issues of autonomic dys-regulation, which are mind-body issues, and because western medicine and mental health segregate the treatment of the body to one set of practitioners (e.g. physicians- general and specialist) and the mind to another (psychiatry, psychology) we developed the Restorative Practices neuro-developmental model to directly address mind-body issues of autonomic dys-regulation in an extra-clinical context.
 This work builds on and expands a body of applied clinical practice in Polyvagal Theory, developed by our Honorary Chair of Neurophysiology Dr. Stephen Porges PhD, and broadens and extends the conceptualization of trauma and Adverse Childhood Experiences (ACES) developed by Dr. Vincent Felitti MD and Robert Anda MD to include categories of social and ecological trauma and their repair.
-The learning platform is built around a neuro-developmental model of well-being that has been field-tested over 1,000 times, and refined for more than a decade.
+The learning platform is built around a neuro-developmental model of well-being that has been field-tested over 1,000 times, and refined for more than a decade with more than 10,000 clients.
 Previous iterations of the curriculum were tested at Dr. Nadine Burke Harris MD MPH's clinic in San Francisco, and at a broad range of mental health and community mental health organizations.
 In post-intervention evaluations of the model, individuals who completed the intervention reported dramatically enhanced connection, self-regulation, and co-regulation abilities (self-care / collective care/ ecological care).
 Many of them reported experiencing levels of relaxation, and/or safety with self and others that they had never experienced before.
 In every pilot cohort of the model, participants have continued to meet after the conclusion of the course, on their own time, and of their own volition.
 Development of this learning platform was accelerated during COVID-19 to allow more people and organizations internationally to access the tools and resources of the model.

 HOW THE PLATFORM WORKS